From

 excited when I arrived in Manila .

-I told them, I closed the clinic in Marawi
+I told them I had closed the Marawi City clinic and was not going

 I immediately worked on my papers.
 Five days later, I received a call from my